 The formula for a business success lies in the combination of design, technology, and business that leads to the behavioral changes of the users.
 This is the next step in digital product development.

 The modern market requires entrepreneurs to be aware of the psychology of human behavior to help them make gains.
-This is hardly achievable from the beginning, however, with the implementation of data science and data modeling, business owners start to understand their customers better and can improve their products accordingly.
+This is hardly achievable from the beginning, but data science and data modeling progress allows business owners to understand their customers better and improve their products accordingly.

-If you’d like to make sure that your new fintech idea is viable, you can verify it with a short checklist:
+If you want to make sure that your new fintech idea is viable, verify it with a short checklist:

 - It addresses actual user pain points or simplifies their life;